stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 restore-deployment   gcs-repo          Succeeded   3m27s
 ```

-So, we can see from the output of the above command that the restore process succeeded.
+So, we can see from the output of the above command that the restore process has completed successfully.

 **Verify Restored PVC:**